iliagrigorevdev/solar-sim/README.md

 ### Prerequisites

 - [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html): Required to compile the C++ code to WebAssembly.
+For Termux, use `pkg install emscripten`.
 - [Python 3](https://www.python.org/downloads/): Used to run a simple HTTP server for local development.

 ### Build Steps